zhaoanyang36/house_price_prediction/_posts/2019-12-11-Predicting-the-House-Price-Increase.md

 toc: true
 toc_sticky: true
 ---
-In this part, we desire to predict the increase rate by census tract in philadelphia.
-We hope the prediction can help the different groups of people understanding the trend of the house price in specific area and help them making decision
+In this part, we desire to predict the increase rate by census tracts in philadelphia.
+We hope the prediction can help the different groups of people understanding the trend of the house price in specific area and help them making decision.

 ## Data preprocessing
 - First, we calculate the **Price Increase Rate** and **Price Increase** for every census tract.